kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 `getXHR()` said `return xhr` at the end of the code, which let us create new instances of `getXHR()` outside the function.

-There are use cases for including XHR feature detection in your code, but it's primarily required if your AJAX code needs to run in Internet Explorer versions 6 and lower.
-These browsers are in use less and less so it may make sense to keep this out of your code and just create a direct instance of the XHR:

-{% prism javascript %}
-var xhr = new XMLHttpRequest();
-{% endprism %}

 Go to MDN to  <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">learn more about feature-detection</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">learn more about "try...catch" on MDN</a>.

 <a name="load-content"></a>